black friday campaign ideas

 5) Jennifer Moore

-While it may be a good idea to be prepared and launch your Black Friday campaigns early in November, Jennifer Moore, a marketing specialist from The Saatva Company, cautions against being too early.
+While it may be a good idea to be prepared and launch your Black Friday campaigns early in November, Jennifer Moore, a marketing specialist, cautions against being too early.
 Instead suggests sending out your first Black Friday email two weeks in advance.

 Send targeted emails two weeks before your sales begin.